DeevanMenda/public-Spring24-aveerasa/HW5-report.md

 ### Data

-For my homework assignment, I selected Dataset-13 which contains information on State Population--Rank, Percent Change, And Population Density.
-To address the first question, which asks for the population distributions of all states in 1990, 2000 (either April or July), and 2008, I refined the dataset by keeping only the relevant years and columns: States, 1990, 2000, and 2008.
-This focused the dataset for clear analysis.
+For my homework assignment, I chose Dataset-14, which presents Single-Family Housing Price Indexes by State spanning from 1990 to 2008.
+Each row corresponds to a different state, and each column represents a specific year, detailing the housing price index for that state in that particular year.
+To tackle the first question, which seeks the housing price indexes for all states in 1995, 2000, and 2008, I refined the dataset by selecting only the relevant years and columns: States, along with data for 1995, 2000, and 2008.
+This focused approach streamlined the dataset for clearer analysis.

-For the second question, which requests the distribution of state populations for a single year, I kept only the data for that specific year and removed information for other years.
-This process involved modifying the original Excel file and converting it into a CSV format for ease of use.
-Both the original Excel file and the edited CSV files are provided in the repository.
+For the second question, which inquires about the housing price indexes for all states in a specific year, I streamlined the dataset further by retaining only the data for that particular year and discarding information for other years.
+This involved modifying the original Excel file and converting it into a CSV format for easier handling.
+Both the original Excel file and the edited CSV files are provided in the repository for reference.

  <br/><br/>
 ###  Q1. boxplot: Show the distributions of the population density (Population per square mile of land area) in 1990, 2000, and 2008